 Patient satisfaction surveys have been used successfully to translate subjective patients’ perceptions into quantifiable data that inspires improvements in healthcare delivery.

 To measure patient satisfaction, health systems must first determine which aspects of the patient experience they should measure.
-Researchers agree on a set of valid questions concerning specific patient populations.
+Researchers agree on a set of valid survey questions concerning specific patient populations.
 Finally, they reach out to random individuals to request face-to-face interviews.
 If that’s not possible, they survey their subjects via phone, mail, email, or text.

-The Hospital Consumer Assessment of Healthcare Providers and Systems (or HCAHPS) survey is the first patients’ perspectives survey of the hospital experience that has been standardized and reported in the U.S. It’s a critical indicator of patient satisfaction in healthcare.
+The Hospital Consumer Assessment of Healthcare Providers and Systems survey (or HCAHPS survey) is the first patients’ perspectives survey of the hospital experience that has been standardized and reported in the U.S. It’s a critical indicator of patient satisfaction in healthcare.

-The HCAHPS survey asks discharged patients 29 questions about their recent hospital care.
+The HCAHPS patient survey asks discharged patients 29 questions about their recent hospital care.
 It assesses the hospital experience with robust questions about MD and RN communication skills and care team responsiveness, as well as the cleanliness and tranquility of the facility, prescription and discharge instructions, and the general quality of healthcare provided during a patient’s stay.